aarongilly/notes/content/Eat the Frog.md

 Make it a daily habit to prioritize working on what's hardest or most stressing you out, first thing in your day.
 Don't let the urgent, but unimportant ([[The Eisenhower Square]]) supplant that which should be done.
 If you knock out these stressors early, you have a less stressed day.

+> If you want a simple formula for having a good day, then get a workout done and do your most important task before lunch.
+Knock out those two things by noon and you really feel like you're ahead of the day
+> *- James Clear*

 ## Eat the Frog Technique 🐸

 Because energy levels are highest in the morning and evening ([[Midday Slump]]) block out some time ([[Time Blocking]]) each morning to use your best energy and [[focus]] levels to work the most important work before anybody or anything else can distract you.
 For whatever reason, this technique is called "Eating the Frog".